 If your backless booster seat has a removable shield, remove the shield and use the lap/shoulder belt.
 If a seating position has a low seat back and no head restraint, a backless booster seat may place your child's head (top of ear level) above the top of the seat.
-In this case, move the backless booster to another seating position with a higher seat back and lap/shoulder belts.
+In this case, move the backless booster to another casting position with a higher cost seating position with a higher seat back and lap/shoulder belts.